DouglasCF/GithubAPIs/README.md

 - Room for DB;
 - MockK for tests;

+## CI/CD
+Each new pull request will execute a pipeline that will test the app.

+Each new merge to develop will execute a pipeline that will test, build apk and upload to [Github Release page](https://github.com/DouglasCF/GithubAPIs/releases).

 ## Tasks

 The tasks has been planned used Notion where you can find them here: https://www.notion.so/fornaro/Github-APIs-App-9afb1a92dc394dd9b2597b59a23cf376